 If you select a topic on which little has been written, you might have to search further afield.
 You might be able to draw on ideas from research on related topics or from general theoretical perspectives.
 In this case, refer only to the sources you used directly in developing your research topic.

 Your review should be four to seven pages long, depending on the amount of literature available on your topic and your topic's complexity.
 This means your review must be concise.
 Sentences with long lists of citations are common in literature reviews, but such “citation banks” still need enough specificity to make sense.
+You will expand this literature review as part of the comps thesis.

 3. Definition of the Research Problem